A smiling person with short, blonde hair wearing a white t-shirt and a denim jacket, standing outdoors with blurred background.

 About Me

-As an Integrative therapist, I bring ideas from lots of different places into my work, beyond just the world of therapy theory.
+As an Integrative therapist, I blend lots of different influences into my work, beyond just the world of therapy theory.
 My experience with languages, literature and philosophy ensures these are frequent presences in my therapy room.
-Also, as a classic Millennial, I am very interested in pop culture, and firmly believe that even truly terrible reality TV can provide a window into ourselves, in the most surprising ways (it’s not only dusty old therapy tomes that house the big ideas).
-Consequently, sessions with me are just as likely to include ideas from Aristotle and Simone de Beauvoir as they are Mean Girls or The Traitors.
+Also, as a classic Millennial, I am very interested in pop culture, and firmly believe that even truly terrible reality TV can provide a window into ourselves, in the most surprising ways (it’s not only dusty old therapy tomes that house important insight).
+Consequently, sessions with me are just as likely to feature Aristotle and Simone de Beauvoir as they are The White Lotus or Love Lies Bleeding.

-Throughout my time in private practice, I’ve worked with all sorts of folk exploring all sorts of challenges.
-There are some commonalities in who often finds me: I have particular experience of working with creatives, people with a background of high achieving and perfectionism, people in high-pressured careers (including the legal and tech industries), and people navigating IVF and queer parenting journeys.
+I’m an Accredited member of the BACP, and over nearly a decade in this field, I've worked with all sorts of folk exploring all sorts of challenges.
+There are some commonalities in who often finds me: I have particular experience of working with creatives, people with a background of high achieving and perfectionism, people with a history of competitive sport, and people navigating IVF and queer parenting journeys.

-Outside of sessions, I run a Substack and a blog, in which I write about the intersection between pop culture and therapy, and what we can learn from where the two meet.
-I also still consume a lot of bread (keeping up that Gallic dream), and play weekly football (not well) with my beloved team, who kindly tolerate my very idiosyncratic on-pitch style.
+Outside of sessions, I run a Substack account, in which I write about ‘counsel-culture’: pop culture seen through a therapist’s eyes (spoiler: I’m the therapist).
+I also play weekly football (not well) with my beloved team, who kindly tolerate my very idiosyncratic on-pitch style.

 I’m sometimes joined in sessions by my calico cat Rizzo, who fortunately adheres to the same confidentiality standards that I do.